Best TV series to watch on Netflix right now (August 2020)

 Unsolved Mysteries

-One of the most-watched shows on Netflix right now is its revamp of iconic American documentary series Unsolved Mysteries, which takes a look at paranormal phenomena and cold cases.
+A recent smash hit on Netflix is its revamp of iconic American documentary series Unsolved Mysteries, which takes a look at paranormal phenomena and cold cases.
 Over 20 years since the show wrapped up NBC and CBS, 12 brand-new episodes have been made featuring unexplained events from all over the world.

 The attraction of this series lies in the fact that as the facts of the cases are presented, it is left up to the audience at home to play amateur detective and theorise whodunnit, why and how.
 So not only is it a thrilling watch, but it might just perform a public service, too.